 Syrian Humanitarian Relief

 CharityWatch, a leading charity watchdog that issues letter grade (A+ to F) ratings of nonprofit groups, announces a list of highly efficient charities involved in efforts to provide emergency relief and humanitarian assistance to the people of Syria, and to the many Syrian refugees.

 As many as 13.5 million Syrian people are in need of emergency assistance.
 As of early 2016, the violence has displaced 7.6 million people within Syria.
 According to the United Nations High Commisioner for Refugees 4.6 million Syrians are registered as refugees seeking assistance in neighboring countries—including Jordan, Lebanon, and Turkey—and the total number of people fleeing Syria may be much higher than that.
 Distribution of aid within Syria is difficult, and the large number of refugees into neighboring countries has overwhelmed social service providers.

-These charities perform favorably in relation to CharityWatch benchmarks:
+The charities listed below perform favorably in relation to CharityWatch benchmarks:

 1) A charity should spend at least 75% of its budget on program services.